JosiahRininger/spyfall-ios/README.md

 ## Tech Stack
-Kotlin, Firebase, Jetpack : Navigation, ViewModel, LiveData
+Xcode 11, Swift 5, Firebase, Lottie

 ## Project Managment
-This project is multi-platform. iOS developer [Josiah Rininger](https://github.com/JosiahRininger) is currently developing the iOS application.
+This project is multi-platform.
+Android Developer [Elijah Dangerfield](https://github.com/Elijah-Dangerfield) is currently developing the Android application.
 Our progress is tracked in this [trello board](https://trello.com/b/HqUDTDkq/spyfall-v1)